 After consulting with others and solving these issues, I'll post an update to this thread (here).
 Perhaps the information may benefit someone else doing a similar throttle retrofit.

 The hum is now gone.
-The reason was straightforward; there was no commands being issued to the servo motor, so the motor was making a noise.
+The reason was straightforward; there was no commands being issued to the servo motor, so the motor was making a noise (this continual power to the motor eventually lead to its failure).
 Once a command was directed to the motor, the noise disappeared.
 To stop the motor from being turned on when there was not a command; a phidget relay was connected (on/off).
 When the command is issued, the phidget relay opens and when the command is rescinded the relay closes and power to the motor is stopped.
-Unfortunately, the continual power to the motor caused the motor to present with problems.

 Reverse Thrust Levers